 Peter Ole-Sabay, Founder & CEO of Love4Bukwo Hospital in Eastern Uganda, holds a B.A. in Global Health from Arizona State University.
 Mr. Ole-Sabay has 20 years of healthcare experience, working in several healthcare facilities in the US and has worked extensively on solving global health disparities in East Africa, including HIV/AIDS prevention.
 While at ASU, Mr. Ole-Sabay spearheaded an HIV/AIDS program in Tanzania and Uganda as well as facilitated discussions in Kenya in High schools.

 Mr. Ole-Sabay was a recipient of the Benjamin A. Gilman International Scholarship, an award he used to teach HIV prevention in East Africa.
 He is a certified health facilitator and trainer through Heal International.
-In the past Mr. Ole-sabay also helped to start a clinic and a dialysis unit in Eldoret, Kenya.
+In the past Mr. Ole-Sabay also helped to start a clinic and a dialysis unit in Eldoret, Kenya.

-Co-Founder & Medical Director of Love4Bukwo Hospital
+Co-Founder & Chief Medical Officer of Love4Bukwo Hospital

 Originally from Bukwo, Mrs. Sabay grew up in the time of the HIV pandemic and saw colleagues and friends die due to complications from HIV/AIDS.
 In

 response she helped open an orphanage to take in children whose parents had died of the disease.
 She is the Co-founder, Chief Medical Officer and Head of Infectious Diseases at Love4Bukwo Regional Hospital, bringing her experience and deep commitment to this remarkable Global Health work.